izzymg/mysql2-ts-pool/README.md

 * RowDataPacket: Object representing a row returned by the query.
 Can have any properties.
 * FieldPacket: Object containing db metadata.
+* OkPacket: Object containing information about the query.

+This module will simply typecast the results, so you must use the query for the data you expect.

 ### `initPool(options: PoolOptions)`